The Woman's Bible: Revising Committee

-In 1890 at the formation of the National American Woman Suffrage Association (NAWSA), Stanton was elected president.
+In 1890 at the formation of the National American Woman Suffrage Association, Stanton was elected president.
 She left such duties to Susan B. Anthony and instead traveled to Europe for two years.
 While there she met with women who shared her views, and she gathered critical observations about the place of woman in the Bible.
 In Greenbank, Bristol, Stanton met with English suffragist Helen Bright Clark, and spoke to a group about the Bible position of woman.
 Clark questioned whether Stanton's liberal views had shocked some in attendance, and Stanton replied: "Well, if we who do see the absurdities of the old superstitions never unveil them to others, how is the world to make any progress in the theologies?
 I am in the sunset of life, and I feel it to be my special mission to tell people what they are not prepared to hear ..."

 In 1893, Matilda Joslyn Gage took time out from her participation in the Revising Committee to write Woman, Church and State, a book which challenged traditional Judeo-Christian teaching that women were the source of sin, and that sex was sinful.
 Gage wrote that the double standard for morality hurt both sexes.
 Gage differed from most of the women on the Revising Committee in that she did not feel that the Bible, once interpreted in a more true, original form, would support women's rights.
 Gage determined that the Church had acted against women's interests in important ways: from Roman Catholic canon law, to Scripture, to its advocacy of celibacy and more.
 Especially troubling to Gage was the story of Adam and Eve.

 Publication

-In November 1895, The Woman's Bible – Part I was published, covering the Pentateuch (the first five books of the Bible): Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+In November 1895, The Woman's Bible – Part I, first edition was published, covering the Pentateuch (the first five books of the Bible): Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 It was a best seller.
-News sources reported the initial printing of the first edition Part I, consisting of 50,000 copies, sold out within three months and by May 2, 1896, a Second Edition was selling rapidly.
+News sources reported the initial printing of the first edition Part I, consisting of 50,000 copies, sold out within three months and by May 2, 1896, Part I, Second Edition was selling rapidly.

-In April 1898, the second part was published, covering the rest of the Old Testament as well as all of the New Testament.
+In April 1898, Part II was published, covering the rest of the Old Testament as well as all of the New Testament.
 It included a Preface and an Appendix.
 The Preface was written by Stanton in which she acknowledged that "Both friend and foe object to the title."
 Nevertheless, she praised the Revising Committee for showing "a more worshipful reverence for the great Spirit of All Good than does the Church."
 Stanton wrote: "We have made a fetich [sic] of the Bible long enough.
 The time has come to read it as we do all other books, accepting the good and rejecting the evil it teaches."
 The Appendix consisted of Letters and Comments written by a multitude of contributors, as well as the resolution passed by the NAWSA, by which it repudiated "The Woman's Bible".